History Trail GeoTour

 To get the combination to each cache, you’ll need to answer questions along the way.
 Here’s a sample from Kolomoki Mounds Park in Blakely, Georgia.

 This is a 4-stage multi cache.
 You must visit each stage posted in the additional waypoint section below.
-At each stage you will gather a part of the 4-digit combination that unlocks the ammo can placed at the posted coordinates.
-(Inside the visitors center.
-Admission fee required.)
+At each stage you will gather a part of the 4-digit combination that unlocks the ammo can placed at the posted coordinates (inside the visitor center; admission fee required).

-How many letters are in the first word of the second sentence on the historical marker?
+How many letters are in the first word of the second sentence on the historical marker atop this mound?

-Read the historic marker on the exterior wall at the entrance of the visitor center.
+Find the historic marker on the interior wall of the visitor center.
 What is the last digit in the year that this marker was placed?

 © 2016 - Georgia Department of Natural Resources